 A: Versatility.
 Snow conditions are unpredictable and will vary throughout the season.
 We encourage skiers to pick a ski that is versatile in any condition from groomer days at the resort, to moguls, tight trees, to making the most of leftover crud from a recent storm.
 Before the purchase, be in the mindset of where you ski the most and the conditions/terrain it provides on a regular basis.
 People will often buy a pair of skis for that one vacation over Christmas break, but when in reality they end up skiing at a different resort closer to home the majority of the winter.
 Regardless, you want a ski that your ability level can handle in any terrain and in all conditions. —K2

-Q: What 3-5 things should you know when walking into a shop/browsing the Internet to buy skis?
+Q: What 3-5 things should you know when walking into a shop or browsing the web to buy skis?

 A: 1.
 Shop employees are great resources.

 2. Just because a certain ski is the “hot” model of the year doesn’t mean it’s the best fit for a buyer’s particular needs/abilities.